davatorium/rofi/mkdocs/docs/1.7.3/rofi-dmenu.5.markdown

 Note: the default asynchronous mode will also be automatically disabled if used with conflicting options, such as `-dump`, `-only-match` or `-auto-select`.

+`-async-pre-read` *number*

+Reads the first *number* entries blocking, then switches to async mode.
+This makes it feel more 'snappy'.

+*default*: 25

 `-window-title` *title*

 Set name used for the window title.
 Will be shown as Rofi - *title*